gsoft-inc/wl-eventgrid-emulator/README.md

 # Workleap Azure Event Grid Emulator

-This is an open source emulator for [Azure Event Grid](https://learn.microsoft.com/en-us/azure/event-grid/overview) that supports only the [push delivery](https://learn.microsoft.com/en-us/azure/event-grid/push-delivery-overview) model.
+This is an open source emulator for [Azure Event Grid](https://learn.microsoft.com/en-us/azure/event-grid/overview) that supports both the [push delivery](https://learn.microsoft.com/en-us/azure/event-grid/push-delivery-overview) and the [pull delivery](https://learn.microsoft.com/en-us/azure/event-grid/pull-delivery-overview) models.
 Based on ASP.NET Core, this emulator provides a cross-platform experience for developers wanting to try Azure Event Grid easily in a local environment without having to deploy to Azure.

-The emulator supports two Events delivery formats: Push model and Pull model.
+The emulator supports two Events delivery formats: Push and Pull.

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Microsoft.

 ## Features

-- Support for multiple Event Grid topics by sending events to `http://127.0.0.1:6500/<topic-name>/api/events` (Push) or through the `EventGridClient` API (Pull).
+- Support for Push and Delivery to multiple Event Grid topics by sending EventGridEvents (Push) on Custom topics to `http://127.0.0.1:6500/<topic-name>/api/events` and CloudEvents (Pull) on Namespace topics to `http://127.0.0.1:6500/topics/<topic-name>:publish`.
 - Push delivery to configured webhooks defined in the emulator configuration file (more details below).
-- Pull model commands defined defined in the configuration below as well.
+- Pull delivery API client commands supported in the emulator (more details below).
 - Simple but durable message delivery and retry based on the [Azure Event Grid documentation](https://learn.microsoft.com/en-us/azure/event-grid/delivery-and-retry).
 - Ability to add and remove topics and webhooks at runtime without having to restart the emulator.
 - As the emulator is built on top of ASP.NET Core, you can follow this [Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/security/docker-compose-https) to run on HTTPS.